Regi0/Ping/readme.md

-        OK, latency lower than 50ms -> nothing will be added OK, latency between 50ms and 150ms -> !! will be added in front No response or latency above 150ms -> !!! will be added in front OK
+        OK, latency lower than 50ms -> nothing will be added OK, latency between 50ms and 150ms -> !! will be added in front No response or latency above 150ms -> !!! will be added in front DONE

+TO DO:

+ping_multiple_libre:
+Create a separate one for multiple IP addresses/clients
+- Input a txt file or a libreoffice file
+- Get the output into a libreoffice math file:
+    - Colour coding for attempts:
+        OK, latency lower than 50ms -> give the cell a green font OK, latency between 50ms and 150ms -> give the cell an orange font No response or latency above 150ms -> give the cell a red font

 ping_multiple_excel:
 Create a separate one for multiple IP addresses/clients
-- Input a txt file/csv file
+- Input a txt file or a CSV/Excel file
-- Get the output into a specific file, maybe a csv/excel file?
+- Get the output into a CSV/Excel file:
-    - Colour coding for succesful attempts:
+    - Colour coding for attempts:
-        OK, latency lower than 50ms -> nothing will be added OK, latency between 50ms and 150ms -> !! will be added in front No response or latency above 150ms -> !!! will be added in front
+        OK, latency lower than 50ms -> give the cell a green font OK, latency between 50ms and 150ms -> give the cell an orange font No response or latency above 150ms -> give the cell a red font

 For router/switch specifically: